YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

     $ sudo docker build -t my-torch-app .

-Build without any cashes if you want to re-build:
+Build without any cash if you want to re-build:

     $ sudo docker build --no-cache -t my-torch-app .